-Construction of the A1 carriageway is likely to have removed any archaeological remains that may have been present within the carriageway boundary.
-The potential for the presence of unknown archaeological remains in the study area has therefore been assessed to be low.
+Construction of the A1 carriageway is likely to have removed any archaeological remains that may have been present within the trunk road boundary.
+The potential for the presence of unknown archaeological remains in the study area is therefore assessed to be low.

-While there are Canmore and Historic Environment Records within the scheme extents the works consist of like-for-like replacement of the existing road boundary and depth.
-As such this factor has no constraints that are likely to be impacted by the proposed works and has therefore been scoped out of further environmental assessment.
+While two UCHA's are located within the scheme extents, the works will be restricted to the existing boundary and depth of the carriageway and will not be at risk of impacting these features.
+Therefore, this factor has no constraints that are likely to be impacted by the proposed works and has been scoped out of further environmental assessment.